brunoruviaro/Il-Bianco-e-Dolce-Cigno/README.md

 * 8 condenser microphones
 * 1 eight-channel audio interface (PreSonus 1818 VSL USB)
 * 1 Linux laptop running SuperCollider 3.6.6
+* 1 USB MIDI keyboard controller (Alesis Q25)
 * 1 small mixer

+## How to run the piece

+Assuming everything is connected,

+* Open the SuperCollider IDE
+* Open the file Il-Bianco-Player.scd
+* Run it line by line (put cursor on a line, hit Control+Enter)
+* Follow along with the score.

 ## MIDI mapping